mvrcii/vesuvius_challenge_2023/README.md

 them, e.g. filling a hole in a very obvious interrupted vertical line, we marked these spots with an ignore mask, which effectively removed the underlying pixels from the loss calculation.
 This way the previously wrong prediction can not propagate to the next model iteration.
 With this method we also achieved to reduce the risk of accidentally manually annotating ink where there is no ink.
-Surprisingly, following this approach, these ignored areas then iteratively improved as we trained more and more models, allowing us to iteratively reduce the area that we ignore in the loss.
+By following this approach, we were able to iteratively improve the areas that were previously ignored as we trained more models.
+This allowed us to gradually reduce the area that we ignore in the loss function.

-Our first set of 12 layer labels can be found in `data/labels/twelve_layer`
+Our first set of 12-layer labels can be found in `data/labels/twelve_layer`

- A final big leap in performance was achieved by **decreasing** our patch size from 512x512 down to 128x128.
+A significant improvement in performance was achieved by **reducing** the patch size from 512x512 to 128x128.
-This made our model way more precise and also made us more confident in our predictions as it reduced the risk for hallucinations.
+This increased the precision of our model and boosted our confidence in our predictions by reducing the risk of hallucinations.

-The final results were created using an ensemble of 128x128 models and one 512x512 model, which improved the best aspects of both models.
-The 128 model contributed to sharper edges while the 512 model helped to reduce overall noise.
+The final result is a combination of an ensemble of 128x128 models with a 512x512 model, which has the best features of both models. features of both models.
+The 128 model contributed to sharper edges, while the 512 model helped to reduce overall noise.

 ## Requirements:
 For inference 24 GB VRAM is enough (e.g. RTX 4090).
 The models were trained on 8xH100s (80GB VRAM each),